cruffinoni/fizzbuzz-technical-test/README.md

 ---

 ## Remark
-Is it possible for the initial setup to take some time (about 3-5 mins).
+1. Is it possible for the initial setup to take some time (about 3-5 mins).
 MySQL 8.0 needs to be downloaded and initialized.
 The database schema is then created and the project is compiled.
+2. The fizzbar project has a "performance mode".
+When the limit is above 10 000, the API switch his algorithm to a more performant one with parallelism.
+This mode is activated by default but can be disabled by setting `disable_performance` to `true` in the body of the request.
+In both case, the result is unchanged.